Modern Greek phonology: Consonants

 Voiced stops are prenasalised (which is reflected in the orthography) to varying extents, and sometimes not at all.
 The nasal component—when present—does not increase the duration of the stop's closure; as such, prenasalised voiced stops would be most accurately transcribed [ᵐb ⁿd ᵑɡ] or [m͡b, n͡d, ŋ͡ɡ], depending on the length of the nasal component.
 Word-initially and after /r/ or /l/, they are very rarely, if ever, prenasalised.
 In rapid and casual speech, prenasalisation is generally rarer, and voiced stops may be lenited to fricatives.
-This also accounts for Greeks having trouble disambiguating voiced stops, nasalised voiced stops, and nasalised voiceless stops in borrowings and names from foreign languages; for example, d, nd, and nt, which are all written ντ in Greek.
+That also accounts for Greeks having trouble disambiguating voiced stops, nasalised voiced stops, and nasalised voiceless stops in borrowings and names from foreign languages such as, d, nd, and nt, which are all written ντ in Greek.